AustinWiley/node-word-guess/README.md

   * An array of `new` Letter objects representing the letters of the underlying word

   * A function that returns a string representing the word.
-This will call the `display()` function on each letter object (the first function defined in `Letter.js`) that displays the character or an underscore and will concatinate it all together.
+This will call the `letterDisplay()` function on each letter object (the first function defined in `Letter.js`) that displays the character or an underscore and will concatinate it all together.

-  * A function that takes an inputfrom the player as an argument and calls the 'check()' function on each letter object (the second function defined in `Letter.js`)
+  * A function that takes an inputfrom the player as an argument and calls the `letterCheck` function on each letter object (the second function defined in `Letter.js`)

 * **index.js**: The file containing the logic for the course of the game, which depends on `Word.js` and: